lhcb/starterkit-lessons/second-analysis-steps/advanced-dirac.md

 t.appendTransform(trf2)
 ```

 As you can see the new additions are very similar to what we have seen before.
-However, there is an exception.
+However, there are a couple of exceptions.
 The following code

 ```
 #specify transform dependencies